jordanlev/c5_image_cropper/README.md

 The ImageEditor object is directly responsible for the display of the image in the window (including zooming and crop area selection), while the front-end code is directly responsible for the display and input of all other controls in the window.
 The front-end code never interacts with the displayed image directly -- rather, it asks the ImageEditor object to do things which in turn may or may not affect the displayed image or crop selection area.
 Similarly, the ImageEditor object never interacts with the other controls in the window directly -- rather, it responds to function calls made by the front-end code (or it calls an event handler in the front-end code) which in turn may or may not affect the value of the controls.

 #TODO
+* File Manager isn't updating to show new image after save
+* File properties are not getting copied over to new image (especially title, so file manager list looks weird)
+* Make it so editing an image from an image control (in a block edit, not in the file manager) updates said image control [maybe ask Andrew about this?]
+* Do testing with lots of different scenarios -- make sure height/width numbers always change as appropriate, crop rectangle gets selected/deselected/resized as appropriate, and the actual cropped/resized image comes out the right way
+    * Specifically: select a crop area, then unlock width -- it doesn't change to appropriate # (until crop rect is dragged again)
+* Show spinner while saving
+* Fix bug where calling $fileVersion->getFile() in tools/crop.php's set_ocid() function fails if no crop and no resize is selected by user.
 * In `$('#image_cropper_width_input').change(function() { ... });` handler (in `js/ui.js`), change the alert message so it uses new `ImageEditor.max_allowable_locked_dimension('width')` function to offer useful details to user.
 Also figure out what suggestions to give (increate/decrease crop area? width or height? increase/decrease other number?).
 When you figure it out, copy the change down to height handler as well.
 * Fix the thing where clicking on the icon immediately shows the other hover (so wait until first OUT event after switching to put the :hover state on it)
 * Add yellow fade hilite to display number when it's changed by a locked dimension change